iDPI-Umass/gobo-www/README.md

 # gobo-www
-Web Client Frontend for the GOBO Project
+Web Client Frontend for the Gobo Project

 ## Developing